monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 print(u)
 ```

-Due to some conflics between Lua and bash some commands need to be wrapped in a command call.
+Due to some conflicts between Lua and bash some commands need to be wrapped in a command call.

 ```lua
 local chrome = sh.command('google-chrome')   -- because '-' is an operator
 ```

-The `sh.command` functionality does however allow for some interesting composits.
+The `sh.command` functionality does however allow for some interesting composites.

 ```lua
 local gittag = sh.command('git', 'tag')   -- gittag(...) is same as git('tag', ...)
 gittag('-l')   -- list all git tags
 ```

 A shortcoming of Lua is a weak/lacking standard library<sup>[1]</sup>.
-LuaRocks, LuaDist and others now provide downloading managing of various libraries, but this does not transend very well into small embedded platforms and cross compiling.
-A general problem of Lua is the framentation between LuaJit, Lua-5.1, Lua-5.2 and Lua-5.3.
+LuaRocks, LuaDist and others now provide downloading managing of various libraries, but this does not transcend very well into small embedded platforms and cross compiling.
+A general problem of Lua is the fragmentation between LuaJit, Lua-5.1, Lua-5.2 and Lua-5.3.
 Incompatibilities between those versions cause a lot of packages to only work on some of those.
 Also a prevailing problem in the Lua ecosystem is dormant unmaintained packages.
-The framgentation and relatively small package repository is considered a major problem within the community.
+The fragmentation and relatively small package repository is considered a major problem within the community.

 See appendix `B` for my example of a cross-compile configuration
-As with elvish, the repl line reader is completly borked and unusable.
+As with elvish, the repl line reader is completely borked and unusable.
 Not sure why this is...

 <br>
-The flexibility in the few rules in lua makes it somewhat akind to javascript, and makes it interesting as a transpiler target.
+The flexibility in the few rules in lua makes it somewhat akin to javascript, and makes it interesting as a transpiler target.

 MoonScript<sup>[2]</sup> is an object oriented language that is inspired by coffeescript.
 > It can be loaded directly from a Lua script without an intermediate compile step.
 It even knows how to tell you where errors occurred in the original file when they happen.